LeoDuda/murnong_sem-segm-nvflare_public/README.md

 For using the code with multiple real world clients by using Provisioning, please refer to https://nvflare.readthedocs.io/en/main/programming_guide/provisioning_system.html#provisioning

-# Provision a client on an HPC System with Slurm
+# Start a client on an HPC System with Slurm
-To start a client on an HPC System using Slurm Workload Manager you need to make use of the Provisioning Feature of NVFlare and adjust the sub_start.sh manually to your needs.
+To start a client on an HPC System using Slurm Workload Manager you need to make use of the Provisioning Feature of NVFlare and adjust sub_start.sh manually to your needs.
 This is then to be submitted as a job to your HPC System.
-An example is given with `sub_start.sh`.
+An example is given with `sub_start_example.sh`.
-This file usually is stored in workspace/example_project/site-1/startup/
+This file is usually stored in workspace/example_project/site-1/startup/

 # Structure of this project